Tanzania Safari Parks

 The Mahale Mountains is Tanzania's most remote National Park.
 Lying on the shores of Lake Tanganyika, these mountains rise up into the clouds and house a very specialist wildlife experience – walking with chimpanzees.

-Katavi is the safari park for the safari connoisseur.
 Located next to the Mahale Mountains in Western Tanzania, Katavi is far off the main tourist circuit, receiving a handful of guests a year.
+It is also one of the most wonderful and remote places where we operate safaris.